SpringerPE/datadog-agent-boshrelease/README.md

 git submodule update
 ```
 to update the gohai submodule.
 Gohai is a binary (golang) used by Datadog Agent to collect
 basic information from the server.
+There is a script `bosh_prepare` which also does that

-Download all sources:
+and downloads all sources to the `blobs` directory:
 ```
 ./bosh_prepare
 ```

-It will download all sources specified in the spec file (commented out) of each job, then you
+It will get all sources specified in the packages/*/spec files (commented out), then you
 can create the release with:
 ```
 bosh create release --force --name datadog-agent-boshrelease
 ```

 and upload to BOSH director: